King Richard and the Crusaders

-King Richard and the Crusaders is a 1954 American historical drama film made by Warner Bros.
+King Richard and the Crusaders is a 1954 American historical drama based on Sir Walter Scott's The Talisman made by Warner Bros.
 The film stars Rex Harrison, Virginia Mayo, George Sanders and Laurence Harvey, with Robert Douglas, Michael Pate and Paula Raymond.
 It was directed by David Butler and produced by Henry Blanke from a screenplay by John Twist based on Sir Walter Scott's 1825 novel The Talisman.
 The music score was by Max Steiner and the cinematography by J. Peverell Marley.
 This was Warner Bros.' first essay into CinemaScope.
 King Richard and the Crusaders was listed in the 1978 book The Fifty Worst Films of All Time.

 Synopsis

 In 1191, King Richard the Lionheart, along with several other European monarchs, is in the Holy Land intent on retaking Jerusalem from the Saracens.
 There is much infighting and outright treachery in the European encampment however.
 Two nobles in particular, Sir Giles Amaury and Conrad of Montferrat, want to eliminate the English king and attempt to have him assassinated.
 Severely wounded and on his deathbed, Richard is brought back to health by a Saracen doctor recruited by one of his loyal knights, Sir Kenneth of Huntingdon.
 The king recovers from his wounds but when he hears that Sir Kenneth wishes to marry Lady Edith Plantagenet, the knight is banished only to be taken in by the very doctor who treated the king and who has an altogether different identity.